Write down what you believe so your children can read it when you are gone

 2.

-Identity: the values and influences that shaped you.
+Identity: the values and experiences that shaped you.
 Your inner and outer world.

 3.